 That being said, this can still be a hugely complicated task for retailers.
 So we highly recommend employing the services of a professional bookkeeper and/or chartered accountant when it comes to compiling financial records and submitting tax returns.

-In our next and final chapter, we’ll take a look at inventory management systems – including how to determine when it’s time to start using an automated system, and choosing the best one for your company.
-We also have a guide to stock control you may be interested in.
+In our next and final chapter, we'll take a look at inventory management systems - including how to determine when it's time to start using an automated system, and choosing the best one for your company.